Chapter 1 Privacy and Security of the Electronic Health Record

 Technical Safeguards

 Technical safeguards focus on protecting the ePHI through the use of technology, policies, and procedures.
-Technical safeguards include:
+Technical safeguards include the following:

 • Using audit trails, which record a user’s activity in the software.